meshcloud

 -}

-The tiered discount rule defines tiers of cloud resource consumption.
+The tiered percentage discount rule defines tiers of cloud resource consumption.
 For each tier a discount percentage is used to calculate the discount to be used.

 Dhall Type